 “The themes I use aim to evoke an emotional response from the listener.
 I don’t feel I have a responsibility to edify my audience; I’m more interested in provoking reflection, which can support debate”.

-Edwin Hind is also a Music Tutor / Sound Therapist & Music Technology Tutor, specialising in working with young people with a range of special needs and/or are hard to reach.
+Edwin is a Music Tutor, specializing in working with young people with a range of special needs and/or are hard to reach.
 He has experience of working in challenging environments including Beats Learning, Crisis and at the John Howard Centre (NHS Foundation Trust).
-As a Music Therapist for Mind he has helped a mixed age group of members express themselves through singing, composing, playing guitar and percussion.
+Presently he is Music skills tutor for Greenwich Mind, where he has helped a mixed age group of members express themselves through singing, composing, playing guitar and percussion.

-Originally from Liverpool, Eddie Hind started his career at the age of 19 fronting the Indie pop band ‘Virgin Dance’ which came out of The Post-Punk Liverpool Music Scene.
-After recording Radio One sessions for John Peel (Peel Sessions 1983-1984), Janice Long and Peter Powell, Eddie Hind/Virgin Dance signed to Probe Plus Records (1981) and later to Chappell Music (Publishing, 1982) and released indie single ‘Are You Ready For That Feeling’ which went to No.1 in the Indie Charts with the help of Radio 1 airplay.
+Originally from Liverpool, Eddie Hind started his career fronting the Indie pop band ‘Virgin Dance’ which came out of The Post-Punk Liverpool Music Scene.
+After recording Radio One sessions for John Peel, Janice Long and Peter Powell, Eddie Hind/Virgin Dance signed to Probe Plus Records (1981) and later to Chappell Music and released indie single ‘Are You Ready For That Feeling’ which went to No.1 in the Indie Charts with the help of Radio 1 airplay.
 ‘Virgin Dance’ recorded and toured ‘Against The Tide’ and supported the Eurythmics on their UK Sweet Dreams tour, 1983-1984.
 A live performance on innovative pop/rock music television programme The Tube in 1984 launched their second single ‘I Desire’ into the top 75 chart and they toured the UK again supporting Squeeze.